haleanana/our-recipe/README.md

 Status: I would like to optimise this in the future by probably using a 3rd party search engine.
 4. **Layout and responsiveness**
 - The website is not fully optimised (some grids over lap) to work on older devices such as iPhone 4 - 6.
-Status: Due to those devices being uncommon these days and due to time constraints, this issue remains.
+Status: Due to those devices being uncommon these days and due to time constraints, I have decided to leave this as it is.
 5. **Some images look pixelated**
 - Due to the lack of control on the size and quality of images submitted, some photos may look pixelated/ stretched.
 Status: I would like to implement a feature wher users are able to upload a file rather than a URL.
 I would also like to set a size for uniformity.